 What the report cannot tell

-Just the presence or absence of a gene variant does not mean that someone will develop the condition or not.
+Just the presence or absence of a gene variant is not always relevant for people to develop the condition.

 Genetic risk is among several risk factors for any given condition.